2018 FIVB Women's Volleyball Nations League squads

-This article shows the roster of all participating teams at the 2018 FIVB Volleyball Women's Nations League.
+This article shows the roster of all participating teams at the 2018 FIVB Women's Volleyball Nations League.
 The 16 national teams involved in the tournament were required to register a squad of 21 players, which every week's 14-player roster must be selected from.
 Each country must declare its 14-player roster two days before the start of each week's round-robin competition.

+Argentina

 A preliminary squad with 26 names was announced on 26 April 2018.